 Skincare acids are used for exfoliation.
 There are two different types: alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs).
 They both work to keep your skin glowing and bright by loosening the fluids that bind cells on the upper layers of your skin.
 Depending on how powerful it is, this shedding of skin cells could be visible to the naked eye (yeah, those flakes you’ve noticed after getting a face peel?
 Dead skin cells).

-To dive deeper into the skincare benefits, we asked Jaliman to break it down for us.
+To dive deeper into the skincare benefits, we asked experts to break it down for us.
 Here are the best skincare acids for every skin type:

 In your anti-acne arsenal, you might reach for a toner or cleanser formulated with an acid.
 These acids can help penetrate pores and reduce sebum, and should improve your skin.

 “Salicylic acid is a beta-hydroxy acid (BHA) that lessens the symptoms of acne,” notes Jaliman.
-It is best known for its ability to ease inflammation, unclog pores and encourage exfoliation.
-It can also help with discoloration and improving skin tone over time, making it an effective rosacea treatment.
-However, those with darker skin should note that sometimes salicylic acid can cause irregular darkening or lightening of the skin.
+It is best known for its ability to ease inflammation, unclog pores, and encourage exfoliation.
+It can also help with discoloration and improve skin tone over time, making it an effective rosacea treatment.
+‘Salicylic acid is one of my favorite ingredients for acne.
+Salicylic is oil-soluble, so it dissolves the oily build-up deep within the pore.
+It can be very drying as well, but that’s why I like U.F.O. oil – because it’s salicylic acid but in an emollient base, so it’s not going to strip your skin and you can use it every single day,’ explains Sunday.

 Dry Skin: L-ascorbic, glycolic, and hyaluronic acid